cloudogu/mariadb/docs/operations/logging_en.md

-# Mariadb logging
+# MariaDB logging

-Mariadb has an error, query, slow query and binary log.
+MariaDB has an error, query, slow query and binary log.
 The query and slow query log is not enabled due to privacy concerns.
 The binary log provides information if Mariadb is operated in the cluster and is therefore also not relevant.
 Only the error log is configured in the dogu.
 This also contains a warning log, which can be configured in different levels.

 A detailed explanation can be found [here](https://mariadb.com/kb/en/error-log/).

 ## Mapping of the ERROR WARN INFO DEBUG levels